Docker Interview Questions: Deep-Dive Answers for DevOps Roles

 Interview Questions on This Topic

 - QExplain the difference between CMD and ENTRYPOINT in a Dockerfile.
-When would you use both together?
+How do they interact when used together in a production-grade container?

 - QYour CI pipeline is pulling a 1.2GB Docker image on every run and build times are unacceptable.
 Walk me through every optimisation you'd apply — to the image itself, the Dockerfile, and the registry setup.